Ohio boy's lawn care business goes viral after 'ridiculous' neighbor calls cops on him

 As of Friday afternoon, the video had more than 50,000 views and 500 reactions.

-Holt’s video has caused a surge in Reggie’s business, WPTV reported, adding that people from across the city have now asked Reggie to move their lawn.
+Holt’s video has caused a surge in Reggie’s business, WPTV reported, adding that people from across the city have now asked Reggie to mow their lawn.

 NORTH CAROLINA FIREFIGHTERS HELP FAMILY STRUGGLING TO FILL POOL BY USING FIRE HOSE